Baby Fish: yes these are baby fish that were born here in our facilities.

 Click here to learn more about aquarium filters.

 The addition of Lava Rocks will keep nitrates in the ideal range.

 Click here to learn more about using Lava Rocks in aquariums.

-Life Span: Mbunas can live for several years.
-Keep the water conditions excellent and feed them premium foods, and they will most likely breed and produce the next generation of fish for your aquarium.
+Life Span: Venustus Haps can live for several years.
+Keep the water conditions excellent and feed them premium foods, and they'll most likely breed and produce the next generation of fish for your aquarium.

 A female lays eggs, a male fertilizes the eggs, and the female picks up the eggs in her mouth.

 She'll brood them for about 3-weeks, then release them in the aquarium.
 They are miniature versions of their mother and very cute!

 Click here to read more about breeding mouthbrooders. the aquarium.

 Click here for a lot more about breeding various tropical fish in aquariums.

 Popularity: Since maybe the 1980s the Venustus Hap from Lake Malawi has been a very popular aquarium fish.